Fibered Categories a la Jean Benabou: Properties of Geometric Morphisms

-\begin{Thm} Let $F \dashv U : \C \to \B$ be a geometric morphism and $P$ be the induced geometric fibration $\gl(F)$.
-Then the following conditions are equivalent. \begin{enumerate} \item[\rm (1)] The geometric morphism $F \dashv U$ is \emph{local}, i.e.\ $F$ is full and faithful and $U$ has a right adjoint. \item[\rm (2)] The fibred functor $\Gamma$ has a fibred right adjoint $\nabla$. \end{enumerate} \end{Thm} \begin{proof} First we show that (2) implies (1).
-If $\Gamma$ has a fibred right adjoint $\nabla$ then $\Gamma$ preserves cocartesian arrows as it is a fibred left adjoint.
+\begin{Thm} Let $F \dashv U : \C \to \B$ be a geometric morphism and $P$ be the induced geometric fibration $P_F$.
+Then the following conditions are equivalent. \begin{enumerate} \item[\rm (1)] The geometric morphism $F \dashv U$ is \emph{local}, i.e.\ $F$ is full and faithful and $U$ has a right adjoint. \item[\rm (2)] The fibered functor $\Gamma$ has a fibered right adjoint $\nabla$. \end{enumerate} \end{Thm} \begin{proof} First we show that (2) implies (1).
+If $\Gamma$ has a fibered right adjoint $\nabla$ then $\Gamma$ preserves cocartesian arrows as it is a fibered left adjoint.
 Thus, by the previous Theorem~\ref{gmprop3} it follows that $F$ is full and faithful.
 As $\Gamma_1 \dashv \nabla_1$ and $U \cong \Gamma_1$ it follows that $U$ has a right adjoint.